...And Justice for All (album): Accolades

-In The Village Voice's annual Pazz & Jop critics poll, it was voted the 39th best album of 1988, having received 117 votes, including 12 first-place votes.
+In The Village Voice's annual Pazz & Jop critics poll, it was voted the 39th best album of 1988, having received 117 points within 12 top-ten votes.
 The album was ranked at number nine on IGN's "Top 25 Metal Albums".
-Guitar World lists it 12th on the "100 Greatest Guitar Albums" from a 2006 reader poll, and lists all of its tracks on "The 100 Greatest Metallica Songs of All Time".
+Guitar World lists all of its tracks on "The 100 Greatest Metallica Songs of All Time".
 Kerrang! listed the album at number 42 among the "100 Greatest Heavy Metal Albums of All Time".
 Martin Popoff ranks it at number 19 in his book The Top 500 Heavy Metal Albums of All Time, the fourth highest ranked Metallica album on the list.
 It is featured in Robert Dimery's 1001 Albums You Must Hear Before You Die.
 In 2017, it was ranked 21st on Rolling Stone's list of "100 Greatest Metal Albums of All Time".

 After years of refusing to release music videos, Metallica released its first for "One".
 The video was controversial among fans, who had valued the band's apparent opposition to MTV and other forms of mainstream music.
 Slant Magazine ranked it number 48 on their list of the "100 Greatest Music Videos", saying that Metallica "evoke a revolution of the soul far more devastating than that presented in the original text".
 The guitar solo was ranked number seven in Guitar World's compilation of the "100 Greatest Guitar Solos" of all time.
 Additionally, heavy metal website Noisecreep classed the song ninth among the "10 Best '80s Metal Songs".